Home » Course » Main Course

 Salmon

-- Make sure salmon is completely defrost if it is frozen.
+• Make sure salmon is completely defrost if it is frozen.
 Then cut into three pieces for three servings.
+Sprinkle the flesh side with salt.

-- Combine soy sauce, honey, sugar, olive oil, garlic powder, ginger powder, and salt in a small bowl.
-Pour over salmon and make sure to get the sauce on both sides.
-Marinate for 30 minutes or more.
+• Combine soy sauce, honey, sugar, olive oil, garlic and ginger powder, in a small bowl.

 Salad and Ginger Soy Dressing